schmitzmelissa/it-scripts/README.md

-# autohotkey-it-scripts
+it-scripts
-Autohotkey scripts to automate certain IT workflows.
+Python and Autohotkey scripts to automate certain IT workflows.